blogmarketing/blogmarketing.github.io/_posts/2024-01-20-site-strategies-8-ways-to-keep-website-content-freshs.md

 Here are eight ways to keep your content fresh – and keep your brand followers coming back for more.

-## 1. Evaluate Your Content with Web.com’s Website Grader
+## 1. Evaluate Your Content with Blogmarketing’s Website Grader

 Seek a comprehensive assessment of your website's strengths and areas for improvement with **[Hubspot Website Grader](https://website.grader.com/)**.
 This tool meticulously evaluates your website from an online search engine's perspective, ensuring it possesses the essential elements to attract visitors.
 Its user-friendly interface delivers valuable insights that don't demand extensive expertise or training to comprehend.